Flexiana/framework/doc/how-to.md

   ;Be sure the session-id will be part of the response (xiana/ok (assoc-in state [:response :headers :session-id] (str session-id))))
 ```
+or use the `guest-session` interceptor, which creates a guest session for unknown, or missing sessions.

 If you want to use role-based access control, you need to store the actual user in your session data.
 To get your user
 from the database, you will create a query in the models/user namespace ex: